The Zero Theorem (2014; Terry Gilliam)

 By Daniel Barnes

-In the opening shots of Terry Gilliam’s cheeky sci-fi dystopia The Zero Theorem, a bald, naked, future man who lives in an abandoned church studies the churning menace of a black hole on a large computer screen, all the while waiting for a phone call that will unlock the secrets of the universe.
-Then, Gilliam and screenwriter Pat Rushin really start to pile on the ponderous symbolism.
+In the opening shots of Terry Gilliam’s cheeky sci-fi dystopia The Zero Theorem, a bald, naked, future man studies the churning menace of a black hole on a large computer screen in an abandoned church.
+All the while, he waits for a phone call that will unlock the secrets of the universe.
+And then Gilliam and screenwriter Pat Rushin really start to pile on the ponderous symbolism.

-I generally hold Gilliam’s work in lower esteem than the cinephile status quo, however, so a return to his form of fish-eyed frenzy is not necessarily a selling point (I ranked and rated all of his films HERE).
-The Zero Theorem is true-to-form overstuffed and exhausting (between this film and Tusk, I’ve had my fill of jokey props and signage for a while), and as is the case with a lot of Gilliam’s work, soul and meaning tend to get lost in the swarm of ideas.
+However, I generally hold Gilliam’s work in lower esteem than most cinephiles.
+A return to his form of fish-eyed frenzy is not necessarily a selling point.
+True to form, The Zero Theorem feels overstuffed and exhausting.
+Between this film and Tusk, I’ve had my fill of jokey props and signage for a while.
+Ultimately, as is the case with much of Gilliam’s work, soul and meaning get lost in the swarm of ideas.

-Christoph Waltz plays the bald, naked man, a socially awkward computer slave named Qohen who lives in a corporate totalitarian state.
-Like almost everyone else in this world, Qohen works for an omnipresent corporation called ManCom, and spends most of his day “crunching numbers” by performing seemingly nonsensical and dehumanizing tasks.
-After a chance encounter with Management (Matt Damon, literally blending into the scenery), Qohen is put to work on a burnout task to find the zero theorem, a reorganization of information that could prove the futility of existence.
+Christoph Waltz plays the bald, naked man, a socially awkward computer slave named Qohen.
+Like almost everyone else in this totalitarian state, Qohen works for an omnipresent corporation called ManCom.
+There, he spends most of his day “crunching numbers” by performing seemingly nonsensical and dehumanizing tasks.
+After a chance encounter with Management (Matt Damon, literally blending into the scenery), Qohen gets put to work on a burnout task.
+He must find the zero theorem, a reorganization of information that could prove the futility of existence.

-Qohen slaves away at the project for months, with the promise of a return call in re: the meaning of life serving as carrot to his cart horse.
-When Qohen starts to burn out, Management pushes his buttons, sending him a confidant (David Thewlis, stealing scenes right and left), a young mentee (Lucas Hedges), an AI shrink (Tilda Swinton, now appearing in everything), and a virtual reality prostitute (Melanie Thierry) in order to keep him on the job.
+Qohen slaves away for months, with the promise of a return call about the meaning of life serving as the carrot to his cart horse.
+When Qohen starts to burn out, Management pushes his buttons to keep him on the job.
+At various times, Qohen gets sent a confidant (David Thewlis, stealing scenes right and left), a young mentee (Lucas Hedges), an AI shrink (Tilda Swinton) and a virtual reality prostitute (Melanie Thierry).

-Amidst the jam-packed, pop-art ghetto set design (including some overly familiar graffiti that inspired a lawsuit by a trio of street artists), wacky costuming, and blather about black holes, clones, and “the neural net” lies a lot of half-formed existential riddles.
+Amidst the jam-packed, pop-art ghetto set design and nonstop blather about black holes and “the neural net” lies a lot of half-formed existential riddles.
 Is the search for meaning meaningless?
 Does blind faith lead to salvation or slavery?
 Can free will exist in a world of constant surveillance and evaluation?
-But it’s all just a misty, sleight-of-hand prelude for Gilliam to devolve into his usual incoherent chaos in the home stretch.
-There is the impression that, after a lot of stops and stumbles, Gilliam made exactly the film he wanted to make here, which is a mixed blessing at best.